What is an Ombudsman?

-The Catholic Charities Ombudsman Program or the New York State Office for the Aging Senior Citizens Hotline is available to answer questions or concerns about: Resident Rights, Quality of Care, Medicare, Medicaid, and Social Security.
+The New York State Office of the State Long Term Care Ombudsman Hotline is available to answer questions or concerns about: Resident Rights, Quality of Care, Medicare, Medicaid, and Social Security.
 The Long-Term Care Ombudsman program is administered by the New York State Office for the Aging under provisions of the federal Older Americans Act.
 It is a coordinated system of the state and local advocacy services to receive, investigate, and resolve complaints and concerns of the residents in long term care facilities.

 NYS Office for the Aging Senior Citizens Hotline: 1-800-342-9871

 (Source: The National Long-Term Ombudsman Resource Center; www.ltcombudsman.org)